GeorgeB123/Song_Search/README.md

 # Song_Search

 Using Deezer API to find a song by first finding the artist and particular album.
-Written in Swift 3 for iphone 6 mainly.
+Written in Swift 3 using Xcode 9.

-Structures are Tracks.swift, Albums.swift and Artists.swift and my only class is API.swift.

-My Controllers are named as such and I used a main story board for the View.
+I have tried to use the MVC format as best I could and have files labelled accordingly.